Longitudinal Polaritons in Crystals: Light-matter Hamiltonian in the Lorenz gauge

 The Lorenz gauge introduces four degrees of freedom for the electromagnetic field (two transverse, one longitudinal, and one scalar), but two of these degrees of freedom must be removed when solving the Hamiltonian.
-This is done by imposing subsidiary conditions; excitations that violate the condition remain unpopulated at all times.\cite{Gupta1950,Bleuler1950} To properly describe hybrid light and matter excitations, we must search for a set of operators $\psi_{\lambda,\mathbf k}$ and $\psi_{\lambda,\mathbf k}^\dag$ that fulfill the following conditions
+This is done by imposing subsidiary conditions; excitations that violate the conditions remain unpopulated at all times.\cite{Gupta1950,Bleuler1950} For free photons in the Lorenz gauge, this condition is imposed by requiring that physical states are those for which

+where $L$ (for longitudinal) is the direction parallel to $\mathbf k$.
+For our system, we must impose a general form of the Lorenz gauge condition

+For this equation to be applicable, the operator $\left(kA_L-[A_0,\mathcal H]\right)$ must be written in terms of the creation and annihilation operators ($\psi_{\lambda\mathbf k}^\dag$, $\psi_{\lambda\mathbf k}^\dag$) of the coupled system.
+The $+$ superscript in Eq.(\ref{eq_subs11}) indicates that we take only the positive frequency (annihilation) part of the operators. $|\chi\rangle$ is a proper Fock state, for which the ground state $|\chi_0\rangle$ gets destroyed by all annihilation operators of the coupled system.
+We can define the contribution of the annihilation operator to the the Lorenz gauge condition operator